victor-stone/entiendo/docs/about.md

 Words as fundamental as *sí* or *ya* suddenly mean something randomly different than *yes* and *already*.

-This is why *Entiendo* has collected hundreds of idioms, ranked them by (roughly) how often they are used, and (roughly) categorized them by the contexts in which they tend to come up and focuses entirely on those.
+This is why *Entiendo* has collected hundreds of idioms, ranked them by (roughly) how often they are used, and (roughly) categorized them by the contexts in which they tend to come up — and focuses entirely on those.

 ## Memorizing

 If you're still reading this, then maybe you have learned something about Spanish... but you haven't learned any Spanish.

 People don't speak in rules of grammar or etymological logistics.
 At best, rules explain how words function; they point to why certain phrases work the way they do.
 None of that — not one bit of it — is what you think about when you speak.
 We're not suggesting rules, patterns, and other mnemonic hints are not useful — but in the end, you still have to memorize words and phrases and meanings and thought patterns.
-In languages especially, if you're not memorizing something, you're not learning it — you may be learning *about* it, but you're not learning the thing.
+In languages especially, if you're not memorizing something, you're not learning it — you may be learning *about* it, but you're not exercising the part of your brain you use when you converse.

 Unfortunately, learning methods employed by most language resources are aimed at the "average" abled person.
 Someone typically young (25 years old or younger) with a basically solid memory that needs some help at first but can be trained to remember lists of items using various well-known techniques.